planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 ## Adventures

-Naturally, a Guide running METTLE Core wants a game both they and their players remember and enjoy.
-They want a story their friends feel like they are a part of.
-They want a world where their actions matter.
+Naturally, a Guide running METTLE Core wants a game both they and their players enjoy.
+A story they feel like a part of.
+A world where their actions matter.
 For this to happen, view the game itself as creating an *opportunity* for a great story to arise, rather than telling one outright.